About Early Start

 Eligible high school, home school and HiSET students may take OTC classes at any of campus, education center and/or online.
 Some classes may count toward high school graduation requirements (check with your high school counselor).
 All OTC classes become part of OTC’s college transcript.
 OTC is accredited and most OTC coursework transfers to other accredited colleges.

-All Early Start applicants must complete the Early Start Admissions Process and be at least 16 years old at the time classes begin.
+All Early Start applicants must be at least 16 years old at the time classes begin.
 We recommend Early Start students take no more than two classes their first semester.
-Utilize the OTC class schedule, class descriptions,and degree information to help you narrow your class choices.
+Utilize the OTC class schedule, class descriptions, and degree information to help you narrow your class choices.

 Costs of Course and Course Materials